-To provide free laptops, tablets, robotics and internet access to seriously ill children for educational purposes.
+To provide free laptops, tablets, and robotics to seriously ill children for educational purposes.

-- Provides laptops and other technology to children when hospitalized or bed-ridden so that they can continue to connect with their teachers and classrooms, to obtain education materials and to submit homework assignments
+- Provides laptops and other technology to children during treatment so they can continue their education and connect with their teachers as well as with family, friends, and medical providers

-- Professional from child’s medical team must submit request and parents must complete referral form.
+- Professional from child’s medical team must submit request.

 Population served: Anyone seeking mental health clinicians in the U.S.